 Message from the Director

-Welcome to the website of Metro21, a campus-wide initiative of Carnegie Mellon University on Smart Cities.
-This initiative is a formal structure formed around several years of experience and expertise at Carnegie Mellon focusing on making our cities and communities smarter and more connected.
+Welcome to the website of Metro21: Smart Cities Institute, a campus-wide initiative of Carnegie Mellon University on Smart Cities.
+The institute is a formal structure formed around several years of experience and expertise at Carnegie Mellon focusing on making our cities and communities smarter and more connected.